athul057/java_/15.2Checked_Exception/src/notes.md

 ```

 Here we are we have to deal with the exception or pass the exception to higher methods.
-In the above case we passes the exception to Higher methods upto the main method
+In the above case we passes the exception to Upper Level

 From main method we resolve the Exception.

-Always resolve the Exception from the Parents.
+Always resolve the Exception from the Upper Level.
+When we don't want to deal with the exception we can use `throws`.
+In our case main method will handle the Exception.